wordofwarning/wordofwarning.org/socialexperiment/index.md

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed [here](/warnings) *about* a week before each event.
+Content Warnings: some works *may* involve interaction and/or participation; specific warnings listed [here](/warnings) *about* a week before each event.

 Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed *about* a week before each event.